 The Corporation for Public Broadcasting requires that Section 6 (Local Content and Services Report) of the annual Station Activity Survey (SAS) be posted to the station webpage within 10 days of it being filed with the CPB.
 Click here to download WJFF’s most recent Local Content and Services Report.

 Diversity Report & Statement

 Download a copy of WJFF’s most recent Diversity Statement and Policy from January 2022 HERE

 Annual Financial Reports

-The station’s most recent audited financial statement can be found by clicking here.
+The station’s most recent audited financial statement can be found by here.

 The station’s most recent FSR (Financial Summary Report) can be found here.

 WJFF’s most current IRS-990 form can be found here.

 Meetings of WJFF’s Board of Trustees and all of its standing committees are open to public observation and often include a public comment period.
 They will be announced in the Upcoming Events section of WJFF’s homepage at least one week in advance of the scheduled date (wjffradio.org).
 Minutes from these meetings will be forwarded to station management by each committee’s secretary and posted on the WJFF webpage following their approval and acceptance.
 If a meeting is to be closed to the public, a written explanation of the reason for closure will accompany the meeting’s minutes.

 WJFF receives substantial amounts of money from public entities and individuals.
 The station’s finances are audited yearly by an independent professional accountant and the reports for the most recent year are made available to the public on the “Contact/About Us” section of the WJFF homepage once they are approved.
 They are also available for viewing along with WJFF’s Public File, during normal business hours at the WJFF’s Jeffersonville offices.
 WJFF also files an Annual Financial Report with the Corporation for Public Broadcasting.
 This report is available on the website.